 Not all students shared our feelings about the event.
 Because of the segregation among social cliques, some teens felt that the bullies who were murdered got what they deserved.
 I mention this because Columbine was the beginning of a social evolution that changed the way teen cliques interacted with each other.
 It influenced the way power is distributed among peers.
 It influenced security procedures in public places.
 In my opinion, Columbine was the beginning of the push to stop bullying in public schools.

 Columbine also helped shape my understanding of media influence: One of the motives of the Columbine shooters was fame.
 They believed that, one day, Hollywood would make a movie about them.
-Whereas a journalist's duty is to prevent crime by showing people the consequences of breaking the law, in Colorado, the media had incentivized crime by making rule breakers famous.
+Whereas a journalist's duty is to prevent crime by showing people the consequences of breaking the law, somehow Hollywood had incentivized crime by making rule breakers famous.

 Ariel's Cleavage was my first rock band.
 The name stemmed from a misunderstanding regarding The Little Mermaid.
 As a child, after hearing some women at church say that Ariel had too much cleavage, I thought the word meant secret.
 I used the word incorrectly for years until someone told me that cleavage is actually a part of a woman's breasts.